Objective Prioritisation, The Science of Sequencing Strategy

 Board-Level Storytelling

-Imagine presenting: “We scored 85 objectives using RICE—Reach, Impact, Confidence, Effort.
+Imagine presenting (using your OKR framework to structure the conversation): “We scored 85 objectives using RICE—Reach, Impact, Confidence, Effort.
 The top 22 fit our capacity.
 Our funded roadmap is 40% Grow, 30% Run, 30% Transform (Gartner RGT tags)—heavier on innovation than last quarter’s 50-35-15 split.
 We explicitly chose to fund three lower-RICE-score Transform objectives because the tag analysis showed we were starving future bets.
 The prioritisation algorithm built the roadmap; the tag analysis ensured it matched strategic intent.”

 The board debates strategic trade-offs, not individual features.
 When you show both the scored ranking and the tag distribution, governance becomes transparent.
 Leadership sees you’re not just executing—you’re managing a portfolio with deliberate sequencing and strategic balance.